joshuatic/edition-changer/README.md

 ---

-A mod that is made to change you 'Java Edition' subtitle text!
+A mod that is made to change your 'Java Edition' subtitle text!

 A tutorial is in the works, it will be out real soon!
 Make sure to stay tuned!